 Nearly all ARM machines have the graphics hardware built-in, rather than being on a plug-in card.
 Some machines do have expansion slots which will take graphics cards, but that is a rarity.
 Hardware designed to be headless with no graphics at all is quite common.
 Whilst basic framebuffer video provided by the kernel should work on all devices that have graphics, fast 3D graphics invariably needs binary drivers to work.
 The situation is changing quickly but at the time of the stretch release free drivers for nouveau (Nvidia Tegra K1 SoC) and freedreno (Qualcomm Snapdragon SoCs) are available in the release.
 Other hardware needs non-free drivers from 3rd parties.

 Details on supported graphics hardware and pointing devices can be found at http://xorg.freedesktop.org/.
 Debian 9 ships with X.Org version 7.7.

 Almost any network interface card (NIC) supported by the Linux kernel should also be supported by the installation system; drivers should normally be loaded automatically.

-På 32-bit soft-float ARM finns stöd för de flesta inbyggda Ethernet-enheter och moduler för ytterligare PCI- och USB-enheter tillhandahålls.
+På 32-bit hard-float ARMv7 finns stöd för de flesta inbyggda Ethernet-enheter och moduler för ytterligare PCI- och USB-enheter tillhandahålls.